stanfish06/CUT-RUNTools-2.0/docs/INSTALL.md

 We also provided special notes for **Atactk** and **kseq**, **the installation files were already included in the packages**.

+Log: I slightly modified the scirpt so it installs atactk into a conda env

 Make all the files excutable.
 ```
 chmod -R +x ./install